satyam2301/internshala_ta_assignment/Readme.md

 ```
 npm i
 ```
+- To see code of listRender component, you can move to components folder and see that.
 - run server with following command :
 ```
 npm run dev
 ```

 - follow the link which you will get in terminal to see the output.
 - You can see Output Image below as well :